jasonnoble/LearningSwiftWorkshop/1_swift_introduction.md

 ```

 <div class="write-block">
-	<span class="title">Write: Arithmetic Operations</span>
+	<span class="title">Write #2: Arithmetic Operations</span>
 	<p>Do you ever miss word problems?
 I thought you did!
 Let's do some (and be sure to show your work).</p>
 	<p>Write code that outputs the answers for the below.</p>

 	<ol>
-	<li>You have 7 apples.
-Suzie Q steals 3 Apples, and 1 is really a pear.
+	<li>You start with 7 apples.
+Suzie Q steals 3 apples, and 1 is really a pear.
 How many apples do you have?</li>
 	<li>If I watch 5 episodes of Judge Judy every day, how many episodes would I see in 4 weeks?</li>
 	<li>Your 1974 Camero gets 12 miles to the gallon.
 If gas costs $2.14 a gallon, how much will gas cost for a 386 mile trip?</li>
 	</ol>